Guide to Transgender and Gender Counseling Degrees and Schools

 Currently, there is no diploma in gender-diverse mental health or LGBTQ+ mental health, making it important to augment one’s graduate degree with a concentration or certificate focused on gender diversity.
 A concentration is for students who want to take a deep dive into a specific area of study, whereas a certificate is available to both students and mental health counselors who want to expand their awareness, knowledge, and skillset.

 Additionally, when researching graduate schools, make sure to map potential internship opportunities in the area.
-Look at how many LGBTQ+ mental health organizations, non-profits, or gender affirmative practitioners are listed around the campus since mentorship will be paramount.
+Look at how many LGBTQ+ mental health organizations, non-profits, or gender-affirming practitioners are listed around the campus since mentorship will be paramount.

-Not all gender-affirmative therapists want to provide internships or supervision, meaning there’s competition for those who do.
+Not all gender-affirming therapists want to provide internships or supervision, meaning there’s competition for those who do.

 Southern Oregon University